 A simple way to look for learnings and possibly uncover a winning test result is to segment your A/B test results for key visitor groups.
 For example you may find that your new users or mobile users segment actually generated a winning result which you should push live.
 This segmenting is possible in any good A/B testing tool like VWO or Convert.

 To go one step further, you can actually analyze each of your test variations in Google Analytics to understand differences in user behavior for each test variation and look for more learnings.
 A web analyst is very helpful for this.

 7: How good was the copy used in the test?
 Was it action or benefit based?

-You may have had a great idea for an A/B test, but how good and engaging was the copy (the wording) in the test?
+You may have had a great idea for an A/B test, but how good and engaging was the copy (the text) in the test?
 Did it really captivate your visitors?
-This is essential to spend time on as headlines and call-to-actions often have some of the biggest impacts on conversion rates.
+This is essential to spend time on as headlines and call-to-actions often have big impacts on conversion rate.
 So if you had changed any text in your test that didn’t win, really ask yourself how good the copy was.
 For better follow-up test wording, always try testing variations that mention benefits, solve common pain points, and use action related wording.

 Most people aren’t great at copywriting, so I suggest you get help from someone in your marketing department or get help from a CRO expert like myself or a copywriting expert like Joanna Wiebe.

 8: Did you consider previous steps in the journey – what might need optimizing first?

 Another key learning is to understand the whole visitor journey for your A/B test idea that didn’t win, and not just look for learnings in isolation to the page being testing.